ravindar/CarND-Advanced-Lane-Lines/README.md

 I could have used a LineObject to hold all these values, but felt I didn't really need that.
 OO practices will tell you to not have methods that return that many values but it seemed ok to me personally.

+### UPDATE Steps 5 and 6
+I broke the method into multiple methods, one to detect lines called `get_lines` and the other one to add info to the image called `add_info`
+I also added a line object and a frame object.
+The line object was used to save the last ditected

 ### Step 7: Warp the detected lane boundaries back onto the original image.
 I created a method drawlines that takes a color & perspective transofmed image, the left and right pixel fitted to a second order polynomial from earlier step., source and destination points for reverse perspective transform, the original image, undistroted version of the image, curvature values and lane middle